EXCLUSIVE-Microsoft seeks to settle EU antitrust concerns over Teams -sources

 "As you know the assessment of the complaint is ongoing so we cannot comment further," it said.

+The EU antitrust watchdog sent questionnaires, its second batch, to rivals in October, asking for more details on Microsoft's interoperability and bundling practices, suggesting it may be preparing the ground for a formal probe, other people familiar with the matter told Reuters last month.

+Microsoft is also the target of several antitrust complaints related to its cloud computing and another one over its bundling of OneDrive with Windows.

-(Reporting by Foo Yun Chee; Editing by Jan Harvey and Alexander Smith)
+(Reporting by Foo Yun Chee; Editing by Alexander Smith and Mark Potter)

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))